backstreetbrogrammer/39_JavaPerformance/README.md

 `Java` was historically considered slower than the fastest 3rd generation typed languages such as `C` and `C++`.

-The main reason being a different language design, where after compiling, Java programs run on a **Java virtual machine (JVM)** rather than directly on the computer's processor as native code, as do C and C++ programs.
+The main reason being a different language design, where after compiling, Java programs run on a `Java virtual machine (JVM)` rather than directly on the computer's processor as `native code`, as do C and C++ programs.

 Performance was a matter of concern because much business software has been written in Java after the language quickly became popular in the late 1990s and early 2000s.

-Since the late 1990s, the execution speed of Java programs improved significantly via introduction of **just-in-time compilation (JIT)** (in 1997 for Java 1.1), the addition of language features supporting better code analysis, and optimizations in the JVM (such as `HotSpot` becoming the default for Sun's JVM in 2000).
+Since the late 1990s, the execution speed of Java programs improved significantly via introduction of `just-in-time compilation (JIT)` (in 1997 for Java 1.1), the addition of language features supporting better code analysis, and optimizations in the JVM (such as `HotSpot` becoming the default for Sun's JVM in 2000).

 Hardware execution of Java `bytecode`, was also explored to offer significant performance improvements.